pratap360/pratapparui-portfolio/task.md

     - [x] add the testimony & clients coming soon

 - [x] change in the resume page
-  - [x] update the detials in Education
+  - [x] update the detail in Education
   - [x] update the experince
   - [x] keep the experince section at top
   - [x] added some extra edus & update it